Let me show you how to prepare a homemade vegan pie crust! It isn’t as complicated as you think it would be with this NO-FAIL vegan pie crust recipe!

 homemade vegan pie crust in a pie plate

-Homemade Vs. Storebought Pie Crust
+Homemade Vs. Store-Bought Pie Crust

-What helps is a stand mixer with a flat beater attached.
-You could also use a food processor with a dough blade attached, but I do prefer the first option.
+A stand mixer with a flat beater attachment will make things even easier.
+You can also use a food processor with a dough blade, but I prefer the stand mixer โ€“ it gives you more control over the texture.

 No-Fail Pie Crust Rules